Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 • You would get assistance in uploading information on your old products to DataKart

-• You would get complementary access to an imaging app, to click retail-ready photos of your products using your phone.
+• You would get complimentary access to an imaging app, to click retail-ready photos of your products using your phone.

 The Future